 Another word for covenant is contract or testament.
 The New Testament of the Bible is named for the New Covenant.
-The New Covenant is a contract with God and is one of the most significant events in the history of mankind.
+The New Covenant, more accurately translated as the Renewed Covenant, is a contract with God and is one of the most significant events in the history of mankind.
 Have you heard of the New Covenant?
 Have you read the New Covenant!?

 Many have heard of the Blood of Jesus (Y’shua) covering or paying for our sins.
 What you may not heard of is that Jesus (Y’shua) shed his blood on the Cross for the New Covenant.
 And it is through the New Covenant that God gives us the forgiveness for our sins.
 God’s covenants require a blood sacrifice.
 In this case, Jesus (Y’shua) offered himself on the Cross as the blood sacrifice.